 - Buyers are informed.
 Buyers begin almost every buyer’s journey with search, or seeking information.

 - Buyers are discerning and choosy.
 More information means buyers have to screen the information they discover.

 - Buyers aren’t entitled, per se, but they do have greater expectations.
 They’re done being abused or forced.

 - Buyers use more than just product fit or value when comparing companies and products.
 ‘Ease of process’ and ‘brand identity’ matter, now more than ever.

 - Buyers find you.
 Ads mean and do less and less.
 Search ads may make you visible, but buyers generally ignore ads – all things being equal.

-- Companies should produce content to address the way buyers actually shop today.
+And the upshots of this new landscape: 1) Companies must differentiate, and 2) Companies should produce content to address the way buyers actually shop.

 Every stage in the Buyer’s Journey or Sales Cycle is driven-by, and at the prerogative and pleasure of, the buyer.
 It only *seems* like sellers have any power at all.